Skip to content

 Please use the USCIS Fee Calculator to confirm the current fee for Form I-765 at the time you file your application.
 To use the Fee Calculator, you will need to input the correct eligibility category: (c)(3)(B) for Post-Completion OPT or (c)(3)(C) for the STEM OPT Extension.

-Two US passport-style photos
+US passport-style photo

 Passport-size photos can be taken and printed at many convenience stores (such as CVS).
-Alternatively, you can take, size, and print your own photos.

 Recommendation I-20